-There are many opportunities to Study Abroad and diversify your Animal Science experience!
+There are many opportunities to Study Abroad and diversify your academic experience!

-You can complete Animal Science coursework through Study Abroad programs at various universities around the globe!
-There are two types of Study Abroad programs that work best for Animal Science majors:
+You can complete major required coursework through Study Abroad programs at various universities around the globe!
+There are two types of Study Abroad programs that work best for your major:

-- For Animal Science majors, the UC Education Abroad programs work best when done during Fall Quarter.
+- The University of California Education Abroad programs work best when done during Fall Quarter.
 Some programs can also be completed in Summer (see below).

 - UC Education Abroad Program is an immersion program.
 This means that you will experience living on campus in a foreign country, and will be exposed to a new culture, language, education system, etc. However, ALL courses will be taught in English in UCEAP, unless otherwise noted.

-- Depending on the university you choose, UCEAP allows you to take equivalents of required courses, which include ANG 107, BIS 101, NPB 101, and NPB 121.
-You can take coursework relevant to your specialization, and there are also dozens of courses that will meet the restricted elective requirement for Animal Science and Management majors!
+- Depending on the university you choose, UCEAP allows you to take equivalents of required courses.
+You can take coursework relevant to your specialization or focus depth.

 - Keep in mind that many of these programs have a GPA requirement of 2.00, 2.85 (for most ANS coursework equivalents), or 3.00.

 - Students MUST plan their study abroad program AT LEAST one year in advance.

 - Summer Abroad programs have a different structure from Quarter Abroad or UCEAP.
 They are generally 6-8 weeks long, during which time you will be working with a UC Faculty Mentor.
 Courses are often structured with field trips or hands on experience.